elgw/npio/README.md

 information need to use the data, stored as a `void*`, see `src/npio.h`.

-For writing, there is an interface to write `double` data, it should be trivial to add support for other formats, at least numerical ones.
+The library contains methods to write the most common numerical data types.

 ## Building from source
-To build the command line interface:
+To build the library and a small command line interface, just do:
 ``` shell
 $ make -B
 building for TARGET=PERFORMANCE